LilaShiba/msPythonCapstone2023/readme.md

 # 🐶 Drawing a 2D Dog Face 🐶

-This project provides a simple example of drawing a 2D dog face using Turtle graphics in Python.
+This project provides an example of drawing a 2D dog face using Turtle graphics in Python.
 You will learn how to create and customize a dog face and add your own functions to the `dog_template.py` file.

 ## 📚 Understanding the Code 📚